akonic13/MTG-card-analysis/README.md

 3) Use insights from data analysis to build a machine learning model to predict the price of cards based on given features

 ## Results Summary
+Four machine learning model types were used to predict the price of the careds:
+1) Linear Regression
+2) Support Vector Regression
+3) Random Forest Regression
+4) Neural Network Regression
+Out of all 4 models tested, the neural network regression model perofrmed the best overall with a mean absolute error(MAE) of $1.10 and a root mean squared error(RMSE) of $2.78.
+Further details on each model can be found in the project powerpoint.